spidey-169/testnets/celestia_network/Celestia/ports_firewall_settings.md

 laddr = "tcp://0.0.0.0:26603"
 ```

+``NOTE: This means it listening(ALLOW IN) from ANY SOURCE to DESTINATION 26603 on this GUEST node, thus FIREWALL needs to ALLOW IN connections to 26603``

 ### 2. EXTERNAL address (P2P)

 Add HOST IP/Public IP to the list of external address in config.toml, this is where the HOST node is listening to.

+``NOTE: This means it listening(ALLOW IN) from ANY SOURCE to DESTINATION P2P port on this HOST node, thus FIREWALL needs to ALLOW IN connections to 26656 on HOST node, Node with PUBLIC-IP``

 Here I will add my PROXMOX_HOST_IP/PUBLIC_IP  and respective port to external_address under P2P configuration